GReduce/GReduce/README.md

 This repository contains evaluations of **Generator-based Test Input Reduction**.

-The evaluations are consist of 40 subjects from three application domains: Graphs, DL Models, and JavaScript Programs, including 10 subjects on Graphs, 20 subjects on DL Models, and 10 subjects on JavaScript Programs.
-37 of 40 are unexpected exceptions or crashes, 3 of 40 are wrong-result cases.
+The evaluations consist of 40 subjects from three application domains: Graphs, DL Models, and JavaScript Programs, including 10 subjects on Graphs, 20 subjects on DL Models, and 10 subjects on JavaScript Programs.
+37 of 40 are unexpected exceptions or crashes, and 3 of 40 are wrong-result cases.

-The details of subjects are listed in `Subjects.xlsx`.
+The details of the subjects are listed in `Subjects.xlsx`.

 # Results

 ## Graphs

-Original: Check  `graph/GReduce/original/*`
+Original Graphs: Check  `graph/GReduce/original/*`

 Results of GReduce (Tree-based + alter) : Check  `graph/GReduce/results/*`